How to Install and Inspect Needle Roller Bearings

 It is advisable to utilize a positive stop on the press tool to locate the bearing properly in the housing.
 The assembly tool should have a leader or pilot, as shown, to aid in starting the bearing true in the housing.
 The installation tool must be coaxial with the housing bore.
-A ball detent is used to assist in aligning the rollers of a full complement bearing during installation and to hold the bearing on the installation tool.
+A ball detent is used to assist in aligning the rollers of a full complement bearing during installation and to hold the needle roller bearing on the installation tool.

-Assemble the bearing with the stamped end (with identification markings) against the angled shoulder of the pressing tool.
+Assemble the needle roller bearing with the stamped end (with identification markings) against the angled shoulder of the pressing tool.
 Never hammer the bearing into its housing even in conjunction with the proper assembly mandrel or press the bearing tightly against a shoulder in the housing.